 - The income levels at which you’re subject to the AMT have been increased, which should mean it will affect fewer taxpayers.
 This change will end after 2025.

 - Starting in 2019, there will be no penalty for individuals who do not have health care insurance.

-- The estate tax exemption roughly doubles from $5 million to $10 million.
-Indexed for inflation in 2018, the exemption can be expected to be $11.2 million for individuals and $22.4 million for married couples.
+- The estate tax exemption roughly doubled from $5 million to $10 million.
+Indexed for inflation in 2018, the exemption rose to $11.2 million for individuals and $22.4 million for married couples.
 Above that level, estates are taxed at a 40% rate.
 The exemption also applies to the gift and generation-skipping transfer taxes, so families have an opportunity to transfer a great deal of wealth in the years before the exemptions are set to return to much lower levels in 2025.

 - The alimony deduction is eliminated for divorces and separation agreements that go into effect after December 31, 2018.

 - Moving expenses, whether personal or reimbursed by an employer, can’t be deducted except by a member of the military.
-You also will no longer be able to deduct unreimbursed business expenses or casualty and theft losses that occur outside of a declared presidential disaster area.
+You also cannot deduct unreimbursed business expenses or casualty and theft losses that occur outside of a declared presidential disaster area.

 New Rules for Businesses

 - A maximum 20% deduction for “qualified business income” of pass-through entities.
 This rule, which is subject to various limitations, is available to sole proprietors, partnerships, LLCs and other non-corporate businesses.
 It begins to phase-out at $157,500 for most service providers ($315,000 phase-out for married taxpayers).